5 Overlooked Steps in A/B Testing

 By setting more strict criteria for statistical significance, Bonferroni corrections ensure your test results are reliable and not just a statistical fluke.

-Leading platforms like Amplitude automatically apply Bonferroni corrections.
+Leading platforms like automatically apply Bonferroni corrections.
 As a test’s complexity increases with more variants and metrics, these platforms adjust the requirements for statistical significance.
 This automatic adjustment maintains the integrity of the test results and enables better scalability in testing.

 4. Examining beyond primary metrics